syyunn/DeepWTO/README.md

 to the classification task to predict which country wins the legal battle in __[WTO](https://en.wikipedia.org/wiki/World_Trade_Organization)__ from the task of panel report generation.
 This project is assumed to achieve following two main goals:
-1. Build a __dataset__ that everyone can participate in this legal prediction agenda in __objective manner__
+1. Build a __dataset__ so that everyone can participate in this legal prediction agenda in __objective manner__
 2. Performs a classification with simple neural networks to set the baseline of the classification task.